Antonio-Savio/login-form-page/README.md

 ## Functionalities ☑️
 This application must be able to:
 - Adapt layout through different screen sizes.
+- Hide and show the password with a click.

 ##  Link 🔗
 - [Login Form Page](https://antonio-savio.github.io/login-form-page/)